FLOL: Fast Baselines for Real-World Low-Light Enhancement: Experimental Results

-\paragraph{Qualitative Results.} The visual comparison between our algorithm and other SOTA methods on real scenes is shown in Figs. \ref{fig:LSRW}, \ref{fig:LOL}, \ref{fig:uhd} and \ref{fig:uhd2}, corresponding to paired datasets.
-Our method produces high-quality results with good color correction and details, without adding noise or artifacts to the image, and effectively increases the ``light" and brightness of the image, improving its visibility as a result.
-To prove the robustness of our approach, we also apply our model to random real scenes from unpaired datasets like BDD100k~\cite{bdd100k}, DICM~\cite{dicm}, LIME~\cite{lime}, MEF~\cite{mef}, NPE~\cite{npe}, VV~\cite{vv} and DarkFace~\cite{darkface}.
-The results are shown in Figs. \ref{fig:darkface}, \ref{fig:unpaired}, \ref{fig:bdd100k} and \ref{fig:bdd100k2}.
-Our model is robust and can generalize on these unseen and challenging datasets.
+\paragraph{Qualitative Results.} The visual comparison between our algorithm FLOL and other SOTA methods in real scenes is shown in Figs. \ref{fig:teaser}, \ref{fig:LSRW} and \ref{fig:LOL}, corresponding to paired datasets.
+For instance, methods like KinD and RUAS introduce color degradation and overexposure in Fig.~\ref{fig:LSRW}, while MIRNet returns blurry images.
+Also, Bread~\cite{guo2023low} predicts bad images that suffer from color degradation as shown in Fig. \ref{fig:LOL}.
+In addition, we also see the remarkable performance of FLOL when compared with UHDFour~\cite{uhdll} in Fig.~\ref{fig:uhd2}.
+In particular, UHDFour fails when it tries to recover details like color, edges and textures.
+As a result, it produces blurry images in which it is impossible to distinguish small letters or items correctly.
+Nevertheless, FLOL retrieves those elements and achieves a good illumination level as well.
+These images have a resolution of $960\times540$ and FLOL can process them at $\approx4$ ms. Our method produces high-quality results with good color correction and details, without adding noise or artifacts to the image, and effectively increases the ``light" and brightness of the image, improving its visibility as a result.
+To prove the robustness of our approach, we also apply our model to random real scenes from unpaired datasets like DICM~\cite{dicm}, LIME~\cite{lime}, MEF~\cite{mef}, NPE~\cite{npe} and VV~\cite{vv} (please see Fig. \ref{fig:unpaired}).
+Also we test our model on DarkFace~\cite{darkface} dataset in Fig.~\ref{fig:darkface}.
+Our model is robust and can generalize to these unseen and challenging datasets.
 We can observe a significant improvement after applying our method.